tobyatgithub/tutorials/installation/OSX.markdown

 #### Part 1: Install Anaconda
 First, navigate to the [OSX Anaconda Download Page](https://www.anaconda.com/download/#macos) and click "Download" for the Python 3.6 version.

-#### Part 2: Change to Python 3.5
+#### Part 2: Change to Python 3.6
-At the time of writing, PySyft is built against Python 3.5, so we'll want to change over to 3.5 even though anaconda downloads with 3.6 by default.
+At the time of writing, PySyft is built against Python 3.6, so we'll want to change over to 3.6 .
 Fortunately, anaconda includes a [Tutorial on how to do this](https://conda.io/docs/user-guide/tasks/manage-python.html).

+First, see if you're already on 3.6

+>python --version

+If it says 3.6, skip to Part 3!!

->conda create -n py35 python=3.5 anaconda
+>conda create -n py36 python=3.6 anaconda

->source activate py35
+>source activate py36

-Now, when you run the following command, it should tell you "3.5"
+Now, when you run the following command, it should tell you "3.6"
 >python --version

 #### Part 3: Install Jupyter Notebook

 If you installed Anaconda, you have already installed jupyter notebook!
 If you did not, you'll need to use [these instructions](http://jupyter.readthedocs.io/en/latest/install.html) as a backup.

 # Step 3: Clone & Build Relevant Repositories